Cardiff City F.C.: 1920s success and later decline (1920–1945)

-The side also won the Welsh Cup in 1927, defeating Rhyl 2–0.
+The side also won the Welsh Cup in 1927, defeating Rhyl 2–0 and so becoming the only club to win the national cups of two countries in the same season.
 They went on to win the FA Charity Shield after beating amateur side the Corinthians 2–1 at Stamford Bridge.
 The club entered a period of decline after their cup success.
 They were relegated from the First Division in the 1928–29 season, despite conceding fewer goals than any other side in the division.
 They suffered a second relegation two years later, dropping into the Third Division South for the first time since they joined the Football League.
 During their first season in the division, Cardiff recorded their biggest-ever win when they beat Thames by a scoreline of 9–2.
 They finished the 1932–33 season in 19th place, resulting in manager Fred Stewart tendering his resignation from his post after 22 years in charge.
 Club founder Bartley Wilson stepped in to replace Stewart.
 Results continued to be disappointing, and in March 1934, Ben Watts-Jones was given the opportunity to manage the club he had supported as a youngster.
 He was unable to turn the team's fortunes around; they finished the season at the bottom of the table, and had to apply for re-election to the league.
 Watts-Jones remained in charge for another three years until Bill Jennings replaced him.
 Cardiff remained in the Third Division South until the Football League was suspended following the outbreak of World War II.